okuvshynov/b63/README.md

 [DONE] random                        : lpe:L1-dcache-load-misses : 80459.789448 per iteration (+1724.301%)
 ```
 Currently B63 repeats the run for every counter to reduce side-effects of measurement, but this might change in the future.
-The way to read the results: for benchmark 'sequential', which is baseline version, we spent 52 milliseconds per 'iteration';
+The way to read the results: for benchmark 'sequential', which is baseline version, we spent 52 milliseconds per iteration;
-For 'random' version, we see clear increase in time and equivalent increase in CPU cycles (+181%), and a very prominent increase in L1 cache misses (+1724%).
+For 'random' version, we see clear increase in time and equivalent increase in CPU cycles (+181%), and a much more prominent increase in L1 data cache misses (+1724%).

 Extra examples can be found in examples/ folder:
 1. Measuring time / iteration ([examples/basic.c](examples/basic.c));
 2. Suspending tracking ([examples/suspend.c](examples/suspend.c));
 3. Comparing implementations with baseline ([examples/baseline.c](examples/baseline.c));
 4. Using custom counter, number of function calls in this case ([examples/custom.c](examples/custom.c));
-5. Using cache miss counter from linux perf event ([examples/l1d_miss.cpp](examples/l1d_miss.cpp));
+5. Using cache miss counter from linux perf_events ([examples/l1d_miss.cpp](examples/l1d_miss.cpp));
-6. Using raw counter from linux perf event ([examples/raw.c](examples/raw.c));
+6. Using raw counter from linux perf_events ([examples/raw.c](examples/raw.c));
 7. Measuring jemalloc allocation stats ([examples/jemalloc.cpp](examples/jemalloc.cpp)).

 ## Comparison and baselines